Welcome to Forest Therapy Centre PL.

-In the thicket of leaves you will find a handful of scientific facts, new branches of medicine, several paths of practice, and a fascinating adventure in returning to the … roots.
+In the thicket of leaves, a handful of scientific facts, new branches of medicine, several paths of practice, and above all, a fascinating adventure in returning to evolutionary roots await us.
+We invite you on a journey of knowledge and experience to appreciate nature even more, to be in a mature relationship with it, and to remember that by protecting it, we protect ourselves.

-The forest is an environment to which we have been adapted for hundreds of thousands of years.
-We have been living in cities for a pretty short time and from evolutionary point of view it is completely unphysiological for us.
-Although today finding food, water and clothing is not a problem- we have so many stores- there remains a whole bunch of mechanisms necessary for health, from which we have cut ourselves off, leaving our natural home.
-What signals should take our brain to feel safe, enter into a state of relaxation, reduce physiological stress and improve immunity?
-What are phytoncides and why do we desperately need soil bacteria?
-Why is the natural forest healthier than farmed and why do we need biodiversity for happiness?
-How to walk in the woods to take advantage of what we have long forgotten?
+The forest is the living environment to which, as a species, we have been adapted for hundreds of thousands of years.
+Mass urban living is a recent phenomenon for us and is entirely non-physiological.
+Although we can now find food, water, and clothing in stores, there are still numerous mechanisms essential for health from which we have disconnected by leaving our natural home.
+What signals should our brain receive to feel safe, induce relaxation, reduce physiological stress, and improve immunity?
+What are phytoncides, and why do we desperately need soil bacteria?
+Why is a natural forest healthier than a cultivated one, and why does human happiness rely on biodiversity?
+How should we walk in the forest to benefit from what we have long forgotten?

 How does it work?